 5. The Culture Must Support Scalability

 I have always been fascinated by large companies with strong cultures that are the brand.

-In today’s global, social media driven business world, where individuals have more power and freedom than ever to create their own brands and identities, I wonder if grand global scale through culture will still be possible.
+In today’s global, social media-driven business world, where individuals have more power and freedom than ever to create their own brands and identities, I wonder if a grand global scale through culture will still be possible.
 Something very interesting to watch over the next few years..
 IBM in the 1960’s, 1970’s, and 1980’s, McKinsey Consultants, and Home Depot associates all have iconic cultures that go beyond the individual and create a powerful collective.
 In doing the research on this topic, it became clear to me that one of the most important things needed in the recipe of scalability is having a culture that wants to scale.
-A culture that wants to scale is a culture that is willing to put the brand first and their identities second in support of the scale.
+A culture that wants to scale is a culture that is willing to put the brand first and its identities second in support of the scale.

 6. Dispersed Passion is the Secret Sauce

 In all of the examples of companies that have created long-term profitable scale, there is passion.
 Passion is the catalyst to scale because it infuses everyone to make the best products and deliver the right value proposition to the customers who want that value proposition.
-In thinking about this from the business leadership perspective, it raises another interesting question: how do you lead and create passion within people who work for you?
+In thinking about this from the business leadership perspective, it raises another interesting question: how do you lead and create a passion within people who work for you?
 Or is passion something you hire for and therefore is part of the competency model and the talent acquisition strategy?

 In the companies that I have observed that have great and dispersed passion, I think they have found a way to develop it through inspired leadership.
-By creating positive work environments where employees are aligned to the strategy and the value proposition offered to customers, leaders transform their teams into passionate ambassadors of the product and brand and are able to create scale.
+By creating positive work environments where employees are aligned with the strategy and the value proposition offered to customers, leaders transform their teams into passionate ambassadors of the product and brand and are able to create scale.